Updated on August 24th, 2020

 Although no drug rehab program can completely guarantee that all clients will remain sober after treatment, an evidence-based drug rehab program should use practices that are based on current research findings, create comprehensive and customized treatment services for each client, and use medically supported treatments and proven practices for clinical therapy.

+Evidence-based practice in addiction treatment ensures that clients receive the most effective care possible while improving treatment outcomes.
 Scientific research is an extremely reliable source for determining what works.
 For this reason, evidence-based addiction treatment methods are widely viewed as being very effective for helping addicted individuals overcome their drug and alcohol abuse.

 What are Examples of Evidence-Based Treatment in Drug and Alcohol Rehab?